meijioro/bp-group-list-block/README.md

 # bp-group-list-block

-Custom block to pull Buddypress groups
+Custom block that lists out Buddypress groups and a grid layout.
+User can adjust the number of columns and rows.

+Note: The Buddypress plugin is required.